 You see daylilies growing in many yards and along country roads.
 They are colourful — and SOME are edible!
 The petals are rich in micronutrients and minerals, and taste sweet. *Quick warning, though.
-Don’t eat anything you’re not sure of, don’t eat plants that may have chemical applications, and ALWAYS ask your neighbour before beheading all of their landscape!
+Only eat plants that you know, that are clean (no pesticides or contaminants), and ALWAYS ask your neighbour before beheading all of their landscape!

 My team and I will help educate you on your plant choices, foraging opportunities, and what to plant for your own consumption or to give away.
 We are different from other permaculture companies — we focus on forests!